roge-rm/eightbuttonMIDIfootswitch/README.md

 I built this to go along with my [Synthstrom Deluge](https://synthstrom.com/product/deluge/) as a way to manage the new looping functionality in the (now out) 3.0 firmware.
 I wanted to be able to turn the loop mode on/off, as well as other various functions, either via USB MIDI or via standard 5-pin MIDI.
 This does that, and more!

+You can use either [toggle (latching)](https://github.com/hunked/eightbuttonMIDIfootswitch/blob/master/8buttonfootswitch-toggle.ino) or [momentary](https://github.com/hunked/eightbuttonMIDIfootswitch/blob/master/8buttonfootswitch-momentary.ino) switches.
+There are two versions of the code depending on which switch you use.

 Currently there are 6 modes of operation selectable at boot.
 The selection screen can be returned to at any time by resetting the unit or pressing buttons 4 + 8 (top and bottom on the right side) together simultaneously.
-- MIDI Note Timed (on note sent on button press, off note sent after a preset time)
+- MIDI Note Momentary/Timed (on note sent on button press, off note sent after button is released (or preset time if using toggle switches)
 - MIDI Note Toggle (press button once to turn on, press again to turn off)
-- MIDI CC Timed (same as mode 1 but with CC messages)
+- MIDI CC Momentary/Timed (same as mode 1 but with CC messages)
 - MIDI CC Toggle (same as mode 2 but with CC)
 - Program Change (pressing each of the 8 buttons sends a different Program Change message)
 - Settings Menu (change channels, MIDI messages, default options)